Marhaenism: Ideology

-Marhaenism is essentially a struggle ideology formed from social nationalism, social democracy, and the cultural divinity from Sukarno's beliefs.
+Marhaenism is essentially a struggle ideology formed from Social Nationalism, Social Democracy, and the cultural divinity from Sukarno's beliefs.

+One of the basic theses put forward by Sukarno was the necessity of combining the idea of national liberation with the Marxist vision of history, understood as a permanent struggle of the oppressed class with the oppressor.
+In such a vision of reality, the vast majority of Indonesians, as Marhaens, had participated for centuries in the historical system of class oppression, from the 350 years of the feudalistic system to the Dutch colonial system.
+The national liberation struggle therefore took the form of a revolution, which was to overthrow the colonial order and establish a socialist republic.

-According to marhaenism, to be economically independent and free from exploitation by other parties, each person or household needs factors of production or capital.
+According to Marhaenism, to be economically independent and free from exploitation by other parties, each person or household needs factors of production or capital.
 The form can be in the form of land or machines/tools.
 In a modern context, vehicles, information technology devices, kitchen utensils, and electronic goods can be effectively used as capital or production factors.
 Although not large, the ownership of capital is necessary to ensure the independence of the person or household in the economy.

-In contrast to capitalism, capital in marhaenism is not to be hoarded or multiplied but is to be processed to meet the necessities of life and produce a surplus.
+Marhaenism rejected the capitalist model of the state as contrary to the ideas of equality and democracy.
+Sukarno rejected liberalism and individualism.
+The collectivism postulated in Marhaenism, however, differed significantly from Marx's postulates regarding the socialization of the means of production.
+The aim of the national revolution was not to equalize the rights of the wealthy Dutch population with the rights of the indigenous inhabitants, but to gain full control over the land and means of production by the Indonesians.
+In contrast to capitalism, capital in Marhaenism is not to be hoarded or multiplied but is to be processed to meet the necessities of life and produce a surplus.
 Farmers plant to feed their own families and then sell the surplus or excess to the market.
 Tailors, craftsmen, and laborers produce goods, which later some will be used by themselves although the rest is of course sold.
 Ideally, the self-sufficiency requirement should be met before serving the market.
 That means when workers, craftsmen, or farmers produce goods that will not be consumed by themselves, they act only as factors of production for others, which makes them vulnerable to being dictated by the market or exploited.
-In aggregate (overall) in a marhaenist economic system, goods that are not needed will not be produced because people and households must first ensure the profile and the level of their own needs before they make anything.
+In aggregate (overall) in a Marhaenist economic system, goods that are not needed will not be produced because people and households must first ensure the profile and the level of their own needs before they make anything.
 The innovation of the birth of a new product will occur when the need is really concrete.
 The method encourages the achievement of efficiency and prevents wasting resources and consumptive attitudes.
 Because it functions only to produce a surplus, the available capital cannot be hoarded or misappropriated to suppress the economic growth and the development of other parties.